-Drivers shall inform their supervisors if at any time they are using a controlled substance which

-Page 6 of 6 1 2 Clearinghouse 3 4 The School District will comply with the requirements of the Commercial Driver's License Drug and Alcohol Clearinghouse.
-The School District and Transportation service providers are called 5 upon to report DOT drug and alcohol testing program violations to the Clearinghouse.
-Drivers 6 7 have been notified that any information subject to disclosure will be submitted to the Clearinghouse in accordance with this policy and applicable regulations.
-8 9 Legal Reference: 49 C.F.R.
-Part 40 Procedures for Transportation Workplace Drug and 10 11 Alcohol Testing 49 C.F.R.
-Part 382 Controlled Substances and Alcohol Use and Testing 12 13 14 Policy History: Adopted on: February 2007 15 Revised on: May 2021 16
+PERSONNEL 5228P Page 6 of 6 The District shall notify a driver of the results of random, reasonable suspicion, and post-1 2 accident drug tests if the test results are verified positive.
+The District shall also tell the driver 3 which controlled substance(s) were verified as positive.
+4 5 Drivers shall inform their supervisors if at any time they are using a controlled substance which their physician has prescribed for therapeutic purposes.
+Such a substance may be used only if 6 7 the physician has advised the driver that it will not adversely affect his/her ability to safely 8 operate a commercial motor vehicle.
+9 10 Clearinghouse 11 The School District will comply with the requirements of the Commercial Driver's License Drug 12 and Alcohol Clearinghouse.
+The School District and Transportation service providers are called 13 upon to report DOT drug and alcohol testing program violations to the Clearinghouse.
+Drivers 14 have been notified that any information subject to disclosure will be submitted to the 15 Clearinghouse in accordance with this policy and applicable regulations.
+16 17 Legal Reference: Procedures for Transportation Workplace Drug and 18 49 C.F.R.
+Part 40 Alcohol Testing 19 49 C.F.R.
+Part 382 Controlled Substances and Alcohol Use and Testing 20 21 Policy History: 22 Adopted on: February 2007 23